ElPumpo/TinyNvidiaUpdateChecker/README.md

 Don't forget to download `HtmlAgilityPack.dll` which is a dependency and must be in the executing directory.

 ### Forkers
-[HTML Agility Pack](https://www.nuget.org/packages/HtmlAgilityPack) will automatically install when attempting to debug the project (make sure you're running the latest version of VS2015+U3), or you may manually install it by doing the following: Open up your Package Manager Console and type in `Install-Package HtmlAgilityPack`.
+[HTML Agility Pack](https://www.nuget.org/packages/HtmlAgilityPack) will automatically install when attempting to debug the project (make sure you're running the latest version of VS2017), or you may manually install it by doing the following: Open up your Package Manager Console and type in `Install-Package HtmlAgilityPack`.

 # Requirements
 + Windows 10, 8.x or 7
 + .NET framework 4.5
 + `HtmlAgilityPack.dll` in same folder as the executable
 + Stable internet connection
++ WinRAR (if using minimal installer method)

 # Command line arguments
 | Argument   | Explanation |